winitzki/scall/tutorial/programming_dhall.md

 3
 ```

-That file may be imported via the following "frozen import":
+That file may be imported via the following frozen import:

 ```dhall
 ./simple.dhall sha256:15f52ecf91c94c1baac02d5a4964b2ed8fa401641a2c8a95e8306ec7c1e3b8d2
 ```

-This import expression is protected by the SHA256 hash value corresponding to the Dhall expression `3`.
+This import expression is annotated by the SHA256 hash value corresponding to the Dhall expression `3`.
-If the user modifies the file `simple.dhall` to contain a different value, the hash will be different and the import will fail.
+If the user modifies the file `simple.dhall` to contain a Dhall expression that evaluates to something other than `3`, the hash value will be different and the frozen import will fail.

-Generally, Dhall will fail to proceed with evaluation if an import's SHA256 hash differs from the specified hash.

-The hash is computed from the normal form of the Dhall expression after type-checking.
+The hash value is computed from the _normal form_ of a Dhall expression, and only after successful type-checking.
-For this reason, the hash does not depend on adding comments, reformatting the file, renaming local variables in the file, or refactoring the program in any other way as long as the final evaluated expression remains the same.
+For this reason, the hash value does not change after adding comments, reformatting the file, renaming local variables, or refactoring the program in any other way as long as the final evaluated expression in its normal form remains the same.

 ## Some features of the Dhall type system